KaanTanis/filament-tab-translatable/README.md

         Textarea::make('body')
             ->required(),
     ], 'columnName')
-    ->render() // columnName for nested, not required if you want to use same key
+    ->render() // columnName for nested, not required if you want to use same key (columnName->anotherColumnName)

 // IMPORTANT: render() method is required for render the component
 // untranslatable() method is for non-translated columns